-Mitigating the risks of agentic AI
+Mitigating the Risks of Agentic AI

 Unchecked agentic AI can lead to data leaks, financial fraud, and systemic instability if not properly governed.
 This report provides a framework for building resilient, secure, and compliant autonomous systems.